LATEST IN THE LAW

 California Price Gouging Laws: Key Exceptions for Landlords

 January 27, 2025 0 Comment Category: Estate LawRecent wildfires have brought renewed attention to California’s price gouging laws, particularly in Los Angeles County.
 Penal Code 396(e) imposes strict limits on rental price increases during a declared state of emergency, creating significant implications for landlords.
+Los Angeles landlords and California property owners should review these obligations carefully and consult qualified legal counsel before adjusting rents on any property subject to an active emergency declaration.

 What Does Penal Code 396(e) State?